 Mishail Sharma is an Assistant Professor (Guest) at Miranda House, University of Delhi, in the Department of English.
 She earned her bachelor's degree from the University of Delhi, her master's degree from Jamia Millia Islamia in New Delhi, and her Master in Philosophy from Panjab University in Chandigarh.
 Her MPhil dissertation focused on Indian Popular Fiction, Postcolonial Studies, and Cultural Studies, and it looked at the complicated relationship between identity in flux and shifting socio-cultural and political dynamics in urban India.
 She has attended national and international conferences and workshops.
 She was a participant in two MHRD-sponsored SPARC research projects hosted at Jamia Millia Islamia, titled "Thinking with the Sea: Indian Ocean Histories" and "Oceans as Method," both of which were led by Dr. Dilip Menon (University of Witwatersrand) and Dr. Saarah Jappie (Princeton University).
 She has assisted in the production of educational resource materials for the University of Delhi's School of Open Learning.
 Gender Studies, Cultural Studies, Postcolonial Studies, Popular Culture and Fiction, Literary Theory and Criticism, and Transnational Literature are some of her study interests.

 Sapna Kumari is a Guest Assistant Professor in the department of English, Miranda House.
 She is also pursuing PhD in the department of English, Delhi University on the intersectional critique of the published/unpublished poems of Maya Angelou in the wake of Third wave and Fourth wave feminism.
 She has been associated with the Policy Centre and Gender Lab of the college as a mentor guiding students research.
-Before joining the University of Delhi, she had worked as a lecturer (full time) in English at Patna women’s college, an autonomous institution for over four years.
+Before joining the University of Delhi, she worked as a lecturer (full time/regular) in English at Patna women’s college, an autonomous institution for over four years.
 A certified Digital Language Lab trainer to work with the software of Words Worth for English proficiency, her areas of interest/subject include Gender Studies, Feminist theory & literature, Young Adult literature, British literature, European classical, English language and communication skills, literary theory and criticism, creative writing in English, Indian English Literature, Popular Culture, Third world Cinema & literature, and American literature.
 She has published around 9 research papers and 7 book chapters and contributed book reviews for the Financial Express.
-One of her recent publications with Springer has been listed in the WHO Covid-19- Global literature on coronavirus disease resource 2021.
+The last three publications are UGC CARE listed/SCOPUS indexed/Indexed in international database.
+One of her recent publications with Springer has been listed in the WHO Covid-19- Global literature on coronavirus disease resource 2021 and the other one is the most cited/viewed paper in the journal's edition it was published with (T & F journal of visual literacy 2022) .
 She is also a member of the Programme Management Committee for the University of Delhi Centenary celebrations.
+She has also served as the member of working committee for NAAC, AQAR, Annual report, and other instituional documentation in both the institutions and has mentored several undergraduate research projects and papers.

 Dikshya Samantarai is a PhD Research Scholar from the Department of English, School of Humanities, IGNOU.
 Working on the representation of body politics in Jayanta Mahapatra’s poetry, her research contributes to critical discourses in Indian English Poetry.
 She completed her Masters in English from Hindu College, the University of Delhi in 2018.
 Her other areas of interest include science fiction, magic realism and theories on body politics.
 She has a few research publications in these areas as well.
 Before joining Miranda House, she taught at Laxmibai College (DU), Gautam Buddha University, the School of Open Learning and KIIT University.
 Some of the papers she has taught previously are Indian Writing in English, British Poetry and Drama (14th-17th century) and African Literature.